-"It is our hope that these countries will work together, this administration and in years to come, to find ways to have a collaborative relationship," he added.
+"It is our hope that the two countries will work together in the years to come, to find ways to have a collaborative relationship," Walmart CEO Douglas McMillon told Fox News.
 "We want to be able to do business in China.
-I know a lot of American businesses and farmers and others want to as well."
+I know a lot of US businesses and farmers want to as well."

 The executive also said that "about two-thirds of what we sell is made in the US", which is a boost for US manufacturers' products overseas.

 Walmart said the growth in China e-commerce sales beat the 97-percent growth in the US.
 The Bentonville, Arkansas-based company said its Sam's Club membership stores saw double-digit comparable sales growth in China.

 The US firm has been investing heavily in China, from opening new Sam's Club stores to partnering with Dada, a local grocery-delivery platform, CNBC reported.
 Earlier this month, Dada announced that Walmart's 400-plus stores in China have been connected to the online platform, which promises delivery within an hour.

 E-commerce for Walmart expanded by more than 200 percent in Canada, Mexico and Central America, according to the earnings release.

 "Canada, China and Mexico led the way, as customers chose one-stop shopping and omnichannel solutions," McMillon said.